-"OPEN": (Bacterial levels are within State standards.
-There are no restrictions to water contact activity.)
+OPEN: Bacterial levels are within State standards.
+There are no restrictions on water contact activity.

-"ADVISORY": (Bacterial levels are outside of State Standards.
-Contact with water may cause illness and should be avoided.)
+ADVISORY: Bacterial levels are outside of State Standards.
+Contact with water may cause illness and should be avoided.

-"RAIN ADVISORY": (Bacterial levels rise significantly during and after rainstorms.
-Contact with water should be avoided for a period of 72 hours after rainfall ends.)
+RAIN ADVISORY: Bacterial levels rise significantly during and after rainstorms.
+Contact with water should be avoided for a period of 72 hours after rainfall ends.

-"CLOSED": (Significant risk to health.
-Avoid any contact with the water until further notice.)
+CLOSED: Significant risk to health.
+Avoid any contact with the water until further notice.